yaml/pyyaml.org/wiki/PyYAMLDocumentation.md

 # PyYAML Documentation

-*PyYAML is now maintained at <https://github.com/yaml/pyyaml>.
-This page is left for historical purposes.*
+PyYAML is a YAML parser and emitter for Python.

 ## Installation

+Simple install:

+    pip install pyyaml

-Download the source package *PyYAML-3.12.tar.gz* and unpack it.
-Go to the directory *PyYAML-3.12* and run
+To install from source, download the source package *PyYAML-3.12.tar.gz* and unpack it.
+Go to the directory *PyYAML-3.12* and run:

     $ python setup.py install